Mariath/machine_learning_final/machine_learning.md

+---
+title: 'Final Project'
+author: 'Maria Tkachuk'
+data: '10/8/2018'
+output: html_document
+---

-#Practical Machine Learning - Course Project
+# Practical Machine Learning - Course Project

-##Introduction
+## Introduction
 For this project, we are given data from accelerometers on the belt, forearm, arm, and dumbell of 6 research study participants.
 Our training data consists of accelerometer data and a label identifying the quality of the activity the participant was doing.
 Our testing data consists of accelerometer data without the identifying label.
 Our goal is to predict the labels for the test set observations.

 Below is the code I used when creating the model, estimating the out-of-sample error, and making predictions.
 I also include a description of each step of the process.